Introduction to Oil and Gas Exploration and Production (ITOGEP)

 - History of the Earth

 - History and Geopolitics of the oil industry

 - Exploration and Production

 Learn the history and how the industry developed as well as being able to communicate in a more effective way in the industry with respect to understanding how the building blocks come together and the jargon that goes with it.

 This course is for undergraduates exploring their future, graduates working in non E&P companies who deal with E&P companies, recent graduates in E&P and oil industry service companies, graduates wanting to get a better overall understanding of the business, financial industry employees dealing with E&P companies, and legal employees dealing with E&P companies.

 0.8 or 1.6 CEUs (Continuing Education Units) will be awarded for this 1 or 2 -day course.

 Anastasis Kokkinos has 30 years’ experience in the oil and gas industry with a focus on full field development and lifecycle costing.
-His experience covers offshore and onshore, conventional and unconventional developments.
+His experience covers onshore, offshore, deepwater and subsea, conventional and unconventional developments.
 He has worked closely with subsurface/reservoir teams and senior management to ensure integrated field development plans.
 He also has expert knowledge of IHS/CERAs QUE$TOR field development and costing software, running training programs on behalf of IHS/CERA.